Tsuda Sanzō

 Tsuda Sanzō (津田 三蔵, Tsuda Sanzō) was a Japanese policeman who in 1891 attempted to assassinate the Tsesarevich Nicholas Alexandrovich of Russia (later Emperor Nicholas II), in what became known as the Ōtsu incident.
 He was convicted for attempted murder and sentenced to life imprisonment.
+He died in prison shortly after his incarceration, either from pneumonia or self-induced starvation.

 Biography

 Born into a samurai family in the village of Kanayama, his ancestors were doctors to the daimyōs of Iga.
 The Tsuda clan got stipend of 130 koku.

+The Tsuda family lived in Yanagiwara, Shitaya, Edo (present-day Taitō Ward, Tokyo).
 His father was Tsuda Choan and his mother was Kino.
 Sanzo was the second son; his older brother Yotsugu ran away from home and was never seen again, while his younger brother Chiyoyoshi became a military police officer and then a worker at the Miyoshi Electric Factory.

+When Sanzo was 7 or 8 years old (during the Bunkyū era), his father Choan got into a sword fight and was reduced in rank and moved to Iga Ueno, and placed under lifelong house arrest.
+In 1870, Sanzo moved to Tokyo and enlisted in the Tokyo Garrison.
+In March 1872, he was transferred to the Nagoya Garrison.
+In March of the following year, 1873, he was deployed under Major Nogi Maresuke to suppress the Echizen Goho Tai-Ikki.
+In July, he was transferred to the Kanazawa Sub-Army.

 In 1872 he was drafted into the army.
 He participated as a sergeant in the suppression of the uprising of the samurai in 1877 under the leadership of Saigō Takamori.

-Since the 9th of January 1882 he has left the army onward, he served in the police force since the 15th of March 1882.
+On the 9th of January 1882 he left the army, he served in the police force from March 15th 1882 onward.
 He served in Mie Prefecture Matsusaka police station until 1885, when he was fired for conflict with another policeman in a party.

 Since December 1885, he was entered as policeman in Shiga Prefecture and he was twice rewarded the Medal for Merit until the Ōtsu incident.

-The Tsuda family lived in Yanagiwara, Shitaya, Edo (present-day Taitō Ward, Tokyo).
-When Sanzo was 7 or 8 years old (during the Bunkyū era), Choan got into a sword fight and was reduced in rank and moved to Iga Ueno, while Choan was placed under lifelong house arrest.

-In 1870, he moved to Tokyo and enlisted in the Tokyo Garrison.
-In March 1872, he was transferred to the Nagoya Garrison.
-In March of the following year, 1873, he was deployed under Major Nogi Maresuke to suppress the Echizen Goho Tai-Ikki.
-In July, he was transferred to the Kanazawa Sub-Army.

-In his private life, he married Okamoto Sehei's daughter Kameo, and had two children, a son, Motohisa, and a daughter, Mitsu.